sohandillikar/schedule-builder-ext/README.md

 Hi!
-I built a Chrome extension for Schedule Builder which I believe would be a valuable asset to Cattlelog's family of products.
+I built a Chrome extension for Schedule Builder which I believe would be a valuable asset to Cattlelog's product stack.

 ## Problem